Intake Specialist & Executive Assistant

 The organization is composed of a small team of dedicated attorneys, social workers, and other professionals, many of whom have been with the organization for many years.
 Desks are situated in shared office settings, as collaboration between team members is essential to our work.
 The office environment is one that emphasizes ideas over hierarchy and the mission of protecting the rights of children above all else.

 Please send us your resume and letter of interest to [email protected] with the subject line: Intake Specialist & Executive Assistant

 Become an Advokids Intern or Volunteer!

 Advokids' internship and volunteer programs are a vital part of Advokids’ outreach efforts and and provide participants with an introductory dive into dependency law and the child welfare system.
 As an intern or volunteer, you will receive training, supervision, and one-on-one support.
 Not currently accepting applications for Summer 2021.
-Accepting applications for Fall 2021 and Winter/Spring 2022.
+Accepting volunteer applications for Fall 2021 and intern applications for Winter/Spring 2022.

 Internships are a great opportunity for students interested in the juvenile dependency system, foster child advocacy, and infant and child development and mental health.
 Internships are for current students who are able to coordinate with their college or university to receive credits or grant funding in exchange for their time.
 Internships are part to full time and coincide with the spring, summer, or fall semester.
 Advokids is seeking interns in the following areas: